AUC Names Incoming Clinical Chairs of Pediatrics and Internal Medicine

 Dr. Regalado has long supported clinical training for AUC students.
 In addition to teaching and mentoring, she has participated in our Curriculum Review and Recommendations Task Force and the Curricular Mapping Committee, which aligns pediatric clerkship goals and objectives with ACGME residency competencies.

 Kaleem Rizvon, MD, FACP, FACG, is the Chief of Gastroenterology and Hepatology and the Director of Endoscopy at Nassau University Medical Center (NUMC) in East Meadow, New York.
 He has formerly served as Associate Residency Program Director but his career with NUMC began in 1993 during his residency in Internal Medicine.
 Dr. Rizvon has authored several publications and book chapters and is often invited to speak with the media.
 He has received multiple Teacher of the Year awards and was honored last year with AUC’s Clinical Faculty Teaching Award among hundreds of clinical faculty.
-In addition to his clinical interests, Dr. Rizvon has taken on leadership roles developing his department’s undergraduate medical education program.
+In addition to his clinical interests, Dr. Rizvon has taken on leadership roles in developing his department’s undergraduate medical education program.
 He has served on national curriculum development projects and authored a core curriculum book for NUMC in 2001.
 In 2011, he was appointed the hospital’s Internal Medicine Clerkship Site Director for AUC students.

 As incoming Clinical Chairs, Dr. Regalado and Dr. Rizvon will oversee AUC’s pediatrics and internal medicine clerkships.
 Working closely with other Clinical Chairs and Clinical Deans, each will be responsible for reviewing their clerkship curriculum and ensuring that AUC students receive quality clinical training and preparation.